ABOUT THE CHORALE

 The Chorale is under the sponsorship of the Cultural Services Division in the Community Services Department of the City of Torrance.
 Orchestras, bands, instrumental ensembles, and individual musicians are engaged to perform with the Chorale as needed.
 The Chorale is under the direction of Ben Johns and it's longtime accompanist, Diana Brownson.

 The group’s musical repertoire varies widely from the classics to ancient ballads, pop tunes and Broadway musicals to newly composed masterworks.
 In Fall 2018, the Chorale premiered Daniel Newman-Lessler’s latest composition, E-mu-nah.

 The full choir performs three major concerts per year, two in December and one in April, all held at the beautiful James R. Armstrong Theater in Torrance.
 Additional events include somewhat smaller groups performing for community outreach and holiday/social occasions around the South Bay, such as the Torrance Memorial Holiday Festival and the City of Torrance’s 45th anniversary Sister City event with Kashiwa, Japan.
-Their international choral travel has spanned Europe, Japan, Taiwan and Hong Kong, and Canada and they will be performing the works of Randol Bass at Carnegie Hall in New York City in November 2018.
+Their international choral travel has spanned Europe, Japan, Taiwan and Hong Kong, and Canada and in November, 2018 performed the works of Randol Bass at Carnegie Hall in New York City.